HANNAH - Author Q&A

 How did you approach writing dialogue, and how do you go about crafting authentic conversations?

-The writing, including the dialogue, is born out of the circumstances and relationships, but more specifically out of the actions—the doing.
-It not only informs the kinds of conversations that the characters are having, but also colours the language with the emotions that are existing within them at the moment that they are in dialogue; In those moments I am listening from the point of view of both characters, and the authenticity comes from the specificity that I find within the dynamic of their relating.
+The writing, including the dialogue, is born out of the circumstances and relationships but more specifically out of the actions; the doing.
+It not only informs the kinds of conversations that the characters are having but also colours the language with the emotions that exist within them at the moment they are in dialogue.
+In those moments I am listening from the point of view of both characters, and the authenticity comes from the specificity that I find within the dynamic of their relating.

 Is there a particular scene or passage you’re incredibly proud of?